TrueC-D/prework-videos-nested-data-structures/README.md

 print_names(star_wars_data)
 # This method should print all of the names of the characters
 ```
 + If I look at the character on the first pass through - I see it's Luke Skywalker.
-I can go to the next pass of my loop by typing `exit`
+I can go to the next pass of my loop by typing `exit`.
 + Cool, second pass through is C-3PO.
-Now, I can access the name by doing `character["name"]` So let's do a `puts character["name"]`
+Now, I can access the name by doing `character["name"]` So let's do a `puts character["name"]`.
 + And that works well.
 + Now, to get out of my pry, I can type `exit!` and that will stop my loop completely since I feel confident about what we have now.
 ```ruby